waterbycounty

 What's happening with rivers in Thurston County right now?

-Thurston County's primary USGS streamgage on the CHEHALIS RIVER is currently reading 727 cubic feet per second — 26% of the long-term mean of 2,829.34 cfs.
+Thurston County's primary USGS streamgage on the CHEHALIS RIVER has a pipeline snapshot of 727 cubic feet per second — 26% of the long-term mean of 2,829.34 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Thurston County water compare to the Washington average?